“Good manners are appreciated as much as bad manners are abhorred.”

 25 Must-Learn Good Manners For Children

-From a simple thank you to a selfless act of kindness, children with good manners become respected individuals with a rewarding and happy life.
+From a simple thank you to a selfless act of kindness, there are several habits parents should teach their children from a young age. children with good manners become respected individuals with a rewarding and happy life.
 Expressing her appreciation for the lessons she learned as a child, Angela Barnard, an author, and cynical optimist, says, “My parents taught me how to say please and thank you, how to respect my elders and those around me, how to engage with others socially through kindness and compassion.
 They did not leave these things up to chance but were actively engaged parents, ensuring that I understood what normal acceptable social behavior was.
 Therefore, seeing as they got the basics right, they also gave me a foundation upon which I could build my life (i).”

 So read through to know the ABCs of good manners and instill them in your children from an early age.